 We specialize in underground water leak detection in Toronto and surrounding areas such as Etobicoke and Mississauga.
-If you suspect you have underground water leaks you need discovered, give us a call at 416-252-5557 or visit our contact form for a consultation.
+If you suspect you have underground water leaks, give us a call at 416-252-5557 or use our contact form to request a consultation.

 Acoustic-based water leak detection is an advanced underground leak detection technology that allows us to easily find and locate leaks in underground piping.
 Whether it’s a residential property, commercial, or industrial operation; we are able to find underground leaks with a high level of accuracy.

 Unlike other methods, acoustic leak detection is incredibly effective.
 Compared to other underground leak detection technologies, acoustic leak detection is accurate, methodical, and non-invasive; meaning we prevent unnecessary downtime and avoid excavation.